rajdee/postcss-font-magician/README.md

 The plugin will download the font only selected weights, styles and formats.

 Need to support `unicode-range`?
-You can use second element in an option array.
+You can use it as a second element in an option array.

 ```js
 require('postcss-font-magician')({